- Download and Install the ShockWiz app: iOS or Android

 Setup and Calibration Tips

-- Remove any 3rd-party modifications to your fork or shock, such as MRP Ramp Control.
-Volume spacers are OK.
+- Remove any 3rd-party modifications to your fork or shock, such as MRP Ramp Control as it is not compatible with the ShockWiz ( Volume spacers and Luftkappe are OK).
 Check the Compatibility page for more details.

 - ShockWiz may show marginal ambient pressure when your fork or shock are deflated (~1-2 psi).
 This is normal.
 Use your shock pump guage reading to dictate what your actual pressure is, so you can repeat the setup later without the ShockWiz.